Hello and welcome.

 It's as though you are sitting within that space now.

-Just breathe in now and slowly release.
+Breathe in now And slowly release.

-You are so supported by the steady rhythm of your hands.
+By the steady rhythm of your hand.

 Left,